sammilucia/TrelloX/README.md

 ### Show card numbers (optional)
 - Toggle showing card numbers on and off by clicking "Numbers: On/Off"

+### Battery optimisation
+- Switches to low-power on battery at the expense of some responsiveness

 ## Planned features

 ### Collapsible lists